 I’ve heard people call it the Cape Graceful, and that’s an apt description for this grand old dame of the waterfront.
 The sophisticated Cape Grace Hotel, now celebrating its 21st anniversary, is a refined and elegant escape from the constant buzz of the waterfront.
 Boasting both harbour and mountain views, its Cape heritage and nautical décor and original antiques reflect the hotel’s prime location.
 It’s as if you’re walking through a maritime museum, each floor with its own distinct theme.
-You can spend hours just browsing the old artefacts that form one of the waterfront’s largest antique collections.
+You can spend hours just browsing the prized artefacts that, together, form South Africa’s largest privately owned antique collection.
 Each chandelier, too, is unique.
 I just love the grand chandelier in the stairwell just behind the concierge, which was inspired by a ship’s anchor.

 This gorgeous property has all the comforts a luxury traveller needs, from its tranquil spa, heated swimming pool, sauna and steam room, to its fitness studio complete with personal trainer on request, right down to its relaxed library, classic high tea overlooking the marina, jovial bar and restaurant, and of course those breathtaking postcard views.

-Venture down to Bascule whiskey bar, where you can browse the impressive whiskey collection.
-We’re talking 500 (!) bottles of whiskey, some from as far away as Japan, and the tastings are extremely popular.
-You can also enjoy an informative wine tasting and learn all about the Cape’s local and award-winning wines.
+Venture down to the ever-popular Bascule whiskey bar, where you can browse the impressive 400+ (!) whiskey collection.
+The whiskey tasting is a must, and you can also enjoy an informative wine tasting and learn all about the Cape’s local and award-winning wines.

 This is one of Cape Town’s most renowned properties and the Cape Grace family will welcome you with a smile and treat you like royalty.
 Here, it is the unexpected surprises that make for a perfect stay … perhaps it’ll be a sinfully-sweet welcome platter with chilled champagne on arrival so you can toast the sunset from your suite, or rose petals leading to a bubble bath, or perhaps even a handwritten note at turndown complete with some Amarula and white hot chocolate on a stick.
 You will be spoiled and you will definitely want to return.